ivybarley/OpenEduAnalytics/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/README.md

 2. Use the [Digital Engagement Schema pipeline](https://github.com/microsoft/OpenEduAnalytics/tree/main/schemas/schema_catalog/Digital_Engagement_Schema/pipeline) and process the compatible modules you choose to ingest.
 This will combine all module-tables into a unified table, and creates a single database for the Power BI dashboard.
 Visit the [Data](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/data) page for a detailed explanation of its use in the Power BI data model.
 3. Import and run the [Learning Analytics: Microsoft Teams Meetings pipeline template](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/pipeline) to combine SIS data sources into a Power BI data model like the example provided in the [Data](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/data) page.
     * This package pipeline aggregates SIS data from the [Microsoft Education Insights](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights) and [Contoso SIS](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Student_and_School_Data_Systems) modules into a single student table for details on the specific tables being used.
-4. Use the Power BI dashboard to explore Learning Analytics: Microsoft Teams Meetings.
+4. Use the Power BI dashboard to explore the Learning Analytics: Microsoft Teams Meetings use case.
 Note that all pipelines create SQL views which can be accessed via your Synapse workspace Serverless SQL endpoint.
 Example dashboard concepts are [provided in this package](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/powerbi).
       *  More detailed information on the queries used are provided in the [Power BI folder](https://github.com/ivybarley/OpenEduAnalytics/tree/main/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/powerbi).

 ## Data Sources
 This package combines multiple data sources:
-* <strong>School Information System (SIS)</strong>: School, grade level, and class roster.
+* <strong>School Information System (SIS)</strong>: School, class, and roster.
-* <strong>Digital Engagement data (Microsoft Teams Meetings) </strong>: Application use, type of engagement (log-ins, meeting attendance duration, etc), date of the activity, and user information of the activities.
+* <strong>Digital Engagement data (Microsoft Teams Meetings)</strong>: Application use, type of engagement (log-ins, meeting attendance duration, etc), date of the activity, and user information of the activities.

 This package can use several [OEA Modules](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules) to help ingest data sources that are typically used to understand patterns seen in Learning Analytics (see below for list of relevant OEA modules).